 - Explain regional differences and their consequences for accurate projections of future changes in greater Himalayan glacio-hydrology by implementing catchment scale glacial-hydrological models for two representative, but contrasting catchments at a resolution that allows inclusion of key local-scale glacio-hydrological processes and atmospheric dynamics.

-In CAT a team of 4 researchers will address those objectives by setting-up novel high resolution atmospheric models, acquisition of field data on snow, rain, runoff and glacier properties will be studied using drones and satellite imagery.
-All this information will be integrated together with satellite remote sensing data into catchment scale glacio-hydrological models.
+In CAT a team of 4 researchers addresses those objectives by setting-up novel high resolution atmospheric models and by acquiring field data on snow, rain, runoff and glacier properties.
+Additionally, drone and satellites provides remotely sensed data that is combined with the model outputs and in situ data.
+All will be integrated into catchment scale glacio-hydrological models.
 The research will be executed in two contrasting catchment in the Karakoram and the Himalayas.